Challenges and workarounds for building Progressive Web Apps in multi-origin sites.

 There's also the issue that the same user could receive multiple installation prompts when navigating the site, if each subdomain meets the installation criteria, and prompts the user to install the PWA.

 While navigating in a standalone window, the browser will behave differently when the user moves outside of the scope set by the PWA's manifest.
 The behavior depends on each browser version and vendor.
-For example, the latest Chrome versions open a Chrome custom tab, when a user moves out of the scope in fullscreen mode.
+For example, the latest Chrome versions open a Chrome Custom Tab, when a user moves out of the scope in standalone mode.

 In most cases, there's no solution for this, but a workaround can be applied for small parts of the experience that are hosted in subdomains (for example: login workflows):

 https://login.example.com, could open inside a full screen iframe.

 - Once the task is completed inside the iframe (for example, the login process), postMessage() can be used, to pass any resulting information from the iframe back to the parent page.